Art Nouveau in Paris: A change in the municipal laws and the Facade competition (1898–1902)

 One great limitation on the architecture of Paris at the end of the 19th century was a law, dating to the 1607 but still in effect in 1900, limitling the height and ornament on the facades and forbidding any elements of architecture that protruded over the sidewalk below.
 This was done to allow greater light to the narrow streets and to prevent pieces of masonry falling on the street below.
 Exceptions were often made, but the law greatly limited the freedom of architects.

+The second great limit imposed on architects was the design system put in place by the city planner Baron Haussmann, which was immediately relaxed upon his death in 1891.

+In 1897, the Administration of Paris launched a competition, first for the Rue Réaumur and subsequently extending to the entire city in 1898, awarding prizes to the six most original facades, in the Concours de façades de la ville de Paris.
+One of the winners in 1898 was Hector Guimard's Castel Béranger, the first Art Nouveau residence in Paris.

 In 1902 the director of public works of Paris, Louis Bonnier, announced a reform of the law, which followed the model of other European cities.
 The new rules, put into effect in 1902, used proportionality as the standard; the wider the street, the higher the buildings could be, and the more variety of architecture and ornament the architects could use on the facade.
-Even before that, to encourage greater creativity, the City of Paris decided to hold a competition for the six most original facades. beginning with buildings completed in 1898.
-One of the winners in 1898 was Hector Guimard's Castel Béranger, the first Art Nouveau residence in Paris.